RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 ### Humanity's Upper Limit

-Once Hendricks discovered the upper limit problem patter, he began to see its manifestations everywhere.
-We can see the upper limit problem played out on a global scale.
+Once Hendricks discovered a pattern for  the upper limit problem, he began to see its manifestations everywhere.
+We can even see the upper limit problem played out on a global scale.
 For example:

 * Humans enjoy a period of peace and then plunge into a war.
 * Humans create a time of economic expansion, then we go into a recession or depression.